 Lodging inside the park is expensive and gets booked far in advance so it’s best to stay outside the park.
 Flagstaff, Arizona is the closest major city to the Grand Canyon or you can stay in the small village of Tusayan just outside the park borders at the South Rim.

 Coming from Las Vegas the drive to Tusayan takes four hours.
 Stop and visit the Hoover Dam along the way.

-If you have limited time to spend at the Grand Canyon.
+Lake Mead is also one the drive between Las Vegas to the Grand Canyon.